Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Q: What does Stretch vs GEP vs SBGE: What IP-Bound Math & Physics Students Need to Know cover?
-A: Understand Singapore's school-based "Stretch" provisions for the top five to ten percent and the national Gifted Education Programme ≈toponepercent, how both feed into.
+A: How school-based enrichment (“Stretch”), the Gifted Education Programme (GEP), and school-based gifted provisions (SBGE) differ - and what that means for IP-bound Math/Physics students.

 1 Key terms at a glance